lepture/flask-oauthlib/docs/client.rst

 OAuth1 Client
 -------------

-The difference between OAuth1 and OAuth2 in the configuation is ``request_token_url``.
+The difference between OAuth1 and OAuth2 in the configuration is ``request_token_url``.
 In OAuth1 it is required, in OAuth2 it should be ``None``.